 Draft legislation reflecting the Government's desire to reduce tax benefits in respect of mixed use assets has now been released.
 Mixed use assets are assets that are used for both private and business purposes with holiday homes being perhaps the best example of this.
 The rules are proposed to apply from 1 April 2013.

-In summary, if you have a mixed use asset whether it be a holiday home, boat, plane etc then contact us at GRA to discuss how the new rules may impact you.
-As already noted bear in mind that the legislation is at draft stage only at this point with application not expected until 1 April 2013.
+In summary, if you have a mixed use asset, whether it be a holiday home, boat, plane etc, contact us at GRA to discuss how the new rules may impact you.
+As already noted, bear in mind that the legislation is at draft stage only at this point with application not expected until 1 April 2013.

 I thoroughly enjoyed the Property Leaders event on Sunday, and I really appreciated all the effort that GRA went to for it to happen!
 I'm really happy with our decision to have moved our business over to GRA - and I was excited to see some of the new services that are being offered to investors, so well done! - Kritzo Venter, May 2019